mtdlaurynas/PHP-DigiByte/readme.md

 The PHP library might be buggy so contribution is welcomed!

 ## digibyte.conf
-Create a file called **digibyte.conf** in DigiByte's core wallet data directory (usually %appdata% in Windows).
+It is very important to create a file called **digibyte.conf** in DigiByte's core wallet data directory (usually %appdata% in Windows).

-Contents of digibyte.conf
+Contents of digibyte.conf:

 ```
 server=1